-The School District (the "District") is located in Wexford and Manistee Counties with its administrative offices located in Mesick, Michigan.
-The District operates under an elected 7-member board of education and provides services to its students in elementary, high school, special education instruction, guidance, health, transportation, food service, athletics and recreation.
+The School District (the "District") is located in Wexford and Missaukee Counties with its administrative offices located in Cadillac, Michigan.
+The District operates under an elected board of education which has responsibility and control over all activities related to public school education within the District.
 The District receives funding from local, state, and federal government sources and must comply with all of the requirements of these funding source entities.
 However, the District is not included in any other governmental reporting entity as defined by generally accepted accounting principles.
 Board members are elected by the public and have decision-making authority, the power to designate management, the ability to significantly influence operations, and the primary accountability for fiscal matters.

-B. Description of Government-wide Financial Statements
+B. Description of Government-Wide Financial Statements

-The government-wide financial statements (i.e., the statement of net position and the statement of activities) report the information on all of the nonfiduciary activities of the primary government and its component units.
+The government-wide financial statements (i.e., the Statement of Net Position and the Statement of Activities) report the information on all of the nonfiduciary activities of the primary government and its component units.
 All fiduciary activities are reported only in the fund financial statements.
 Governmental activities, which normally are supported by taxes, intergovernmental revenues, and other nonexchange transactions, are reported separately from business-type activities, which rely to a signification extent on fees and charges to external customers for support.
 Likewise, the primary government is reported separately from certain legally separate component units for which the primary government is financially accountable.
-The School District does not have any business-type activities or component units.
+The District does not have any business-type activities or component units.